garfix/nligems/doc/internals.md

 For larger databases it is necessary to optimize the queries for speed.

 It is necessary to use aggregates (notably COUNT, MAX, MIN) for certain questions.
+This can be integrated in the query that is sent to the database, but it is also possible that the systems perform the aggregations on the results when they come back from the database.

 In some NLI's the semantic structure that represents the intent of the user coincides with the database query.